Ledger-Donjon/scaffold/README.md

 # Board status

 Scaffold v1 board is currently a prototype and have a few issues we are currently fixing.
-We are planning to release the v1.1 board very soon to fix those and have a stable version:

-- Adjustable voltage regulators rework (critical): current voltage regulators are not routed correctly and requires patching in order to work.
-The feedback resistors must be swaped, and the ceramic output capacitors must be replaced by tantalum ones to fix stability problems.
+The new v1.1 version has been released and will soon be tested.

+- Reworked the adjustable regulators to fix stability issues and bad potentiometer routing.
-- Daughter-boards sockets connectors will be replaced with standard HE10 connectors.
-Current connectors tends to break, are expensive and hard to "hack".
+- Replaced daughter-boards connectors with standard HE10 connectors and updated the pinout.
-- Glitching protection resistors value change from 10 kOhm to 1 kOhm.
+- Fixed glitching protection resistors value from 10 kOhm to 1 kOhm.
-- SMA connectors mechanical change for better test points accessibility.
+- Changed SMA connectors for better test points accessibility.
-- C0 and C1 outputs removal to reduce board size.
+- Removed C0 and C1 outputs and renamed A0, A1, B0, and B1 to A0, A1, A2 and A3.
+  Each Ax output has now its own voltage level translator.
+- Removed CLOCK SMA connector.
-- On-board programmable pull-up or pull-down resistors for D0, D1 and D2.
+- Added programmable pull-up or pull-down resistors for D0, D1 and D2.
-- And other minor improvements...
+- Added jumper to short the current measurement resistor.
+- Added 50 Ohm resistor to the analog amplifier output.
+- Improved tearing reactivity.
+- Reworked power and error LEDs.
+- Improved schematics readability and translated comments to English.
+- Improved silkscreen.
+- Board size has been slightly reduced.

 # Scaffold